-19 China presents a characteristically distinctive, apparently aberrant, example here: in the face of the country's food scandals of recent years, there is a preference for buying meat from large corporatised companies which claim (and are believed) to exercise strict quality controls over the chain from livestock production through slaughter to retail distribution (Schneider 2014).
+25 China presents a characteristically distinctive, apparently aberrant, example here: in the face of the country's food scandals of recent years, there is a preference by those who can afford it for buying meat from large corporatised companies which claim (and are believed) to exercise strict quality controls over the chain from livestock production through slaughter to retail distribution (Schneider 2014).

-20 Recall that the crisis of the second food regime was manifested in rapid price inflation in the early 1970s.
+26 Recall that the crisis of the second food regime was manifested in rapid price inflation in the early 1970s.